swiftlang/swift-evolution/proposals/0311-task-locals.md

 #### "Never" task-local value inheritance

-The "never" inheritance semantics allow a task to set "truly local only to this specific task" values.
-I.e. if a parent task sets some value using an non-inherited key, it's children will not be able to read it.
+The "never" inheritance semantics allow a task to set "truly local only to this specific task" values; i.e. if a parent task sets some value using a non-inherited key, its children will not be able to read it.

 It is simplest to explain those semantics with an example, so let us do just that.
 First we define a key that uses the `.never` inheritance semantics.
 We could, for example, declare a `House?` task-local and make sure it will not be inherited by our children (child tasks):